 Applications for the 2019 intake are now closed.
 However, we'd still love to hear from you if you are interested in applying for the next round.
 Please register your details below and we'll be in touch to let you know when applications re-open.

 The FAST TRACK program

-The Fast Track program gives 12 young people an opportunity to get an accelerated introduction and learning experience to help them progress quickly in a career in the breeding industry.
+The 12 month program provides an accelerated introduction and learning experience that will help Fast Track graduates progress quickly in careers in the breeding industry.

 We believe that trainees will gain an unmatched introduction in all aspects of the thoroughbred industry, allowing them to kick-start a career that offers a world of possibilities.

 This opportunity is aimed at anybody who has a passion for horses, no matter your background.
 If you enjoy an active lifestyle, working outdoors in a social and fast-paced environment, Fast Track could be the start of an exciting new career.

 Twelve applicants will be selected to take part in the 12-month program which incorporates a mix of on-the-job training and formal study.